roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-08 ****** byJust_Plain_Bob© The rest was lost as I drove away.
+The rest was lost as I drove away.
 Oh yeah.
 The second good thing?
 Because he never used her ass he never found my cum when he checked her out and because she hadn't sucked my cock before we ass fucked he didn't taste any trace of cock when he kissed her.

  I drove home thankful that he hadn't found a way to get into the building and find us.